-In 2012, Cota received an Environmental Excellence Award from Governor Shumlin for promoting clean and renewable oilheat policies in Vermont.
-Cota was also named “Financial Services Champion of the Year” in 2009 by the U.S. Small Business Administration.
+In 2012, Cota received an Environmental Excellence Award from the Vermont Agency of Natural Resources and in 2009 was named “Financial Services Champion of the Year” by the U.S. Small Business Administration.
+In 2013, VFDA was awarded a Rural Enterprise Development Grant by the U.S. Department of Agriculture to assess the feasibility of producing a renewable liquid heating fuel derived from oleaginous algae with raw materials from Vermont dairy farms and breweries.
 Cota is a frequent guest speaker on the emergence of biofuels in home heating at the University Vermont and a contributing author of “Bioenergy” published by Academic Press.

-Cota grew up in Windham County and attended schools in Westminster, Bellows Falls, and Saxtons River.
+Cota grew up in southern Vermont and attended schools in Westminster, Bellows Falls, and Saxtons River.
 He currently lives in South Burlington with his wife and two teenage children.

 You can reach Matt Cota at 802-223-7750 or firstname.lastname@example.org